scriptPilot/app-framework/DOCUMENTATION.md

 - Setup
   - `npm install` to install App Framework and setup the project folder
-    - `npm run reset-app` to replace the app folder with minimum files
   - `npm update` to update App Framework to the latest sub version

 - Testing